Being in water is a real opportunity to reduce unnecessary tension, to release and expand, to let things happen.

 Learn Not to Swim

-Being in water is a great opportunity to reduce unnecessary tension, to release and expand, to let things happen.
+Being in water is a great opportunity to reduce unnecessary tension, release and expand, let things happen.
 But working on swimming technique – the competitive strokes – does tend to move us away from the realm of non-doing; from just making discoveries about ourselves in water.
-Whether you’re a non-swimmer or a swimmer, if you’d like to explore the benefits of floating around and working with very simple movements, we can help you learn NOT to swim!

 Think how you might want to be when visiting a thermal spa instead of swimming up and down in a leisure centre.
 Also consider what children do when left to their own devices.
 They spend hours underwater, developing a feel for it through play.
 It’s never about swimming lengths, until they join a club.